joypoddar/reactJS_tutorial/README.md

 CSS modules feature is available with `react-scripts` version 2 or higher.
 There is a file naming convention to be used for `create-react-app` .
 The file name must be suffixed with `.module.css`

 One advantage of using css modules is that the classes are locally scoped.
 Inline styling works in child components even without an import, this can sometimes cause conflicts.

+## Tutorial 21: Basics of Form Handling

+**Controlled components** are those whose values are controlled by react.